 Even if they do, you’ll still need to exchange your driver’s license for a German one if you plan to stay in Germany.
 If you have already been living in Germany for longer than 6 months, you should exchange your license now.

 We’re not fortune-tellers, but we would hope that Germany and UK agree to recognise each other’s driving licenses post-Brexit.
 This would mean that although converting the license would still be necessary, Brits could bypass some of the red tape in the process.
 Germany might exempt UK license holders from having to do theory and practical tests, for example.
 There are similar reciprocal agreements in place for driving licenses from Canada, Australia, The United States and a few other countries.

 If you want to get this done while your license is still considered an EU one, time is of the essence.
 Buckle up and book at appointment at a Bürgeramt or Fahrerlaubnisbehörde in your German city to have your license converted.
 This service is usually called “Umschreiben einer Ausländischen Fahrerlaubnis aus einem EU/-EWR-Staat” and will cost around 35€.
 Make the appointment before the year is up if you can, to stay on the safe side.

 Once your shiny new German driver’s license is ready, you’ll receive a letter telling you where and when you can collect it.

 Do I need a certified translation of my license?

 Not in Berlin – any foreign license issued in English will be accepted without a translation.

 If you’re not in Berlin and you don’t get around to doing this until the new year, you might need a certified translation (though we’d hope not!).
-If you do, you can go to your local ADAC branch or you can get a quote from Red Tape Translation.
+If you do, you can get a quote from Red Tape Translation.